-WorldMate is a class apart and you’ll probably begin to love it right from the start.
+WorldMate is a class apart, and you’ll probably begin to love it right from the start.
 First off, it’s simple.
 Although my experience with travel planners is limited, one consistent characteristic I’ve noted is bloat.
-There are a lot of apps which have bloated features that really don’t serve a really justifiable purpose other than adding bullets to the description.
+There are a lot of apps which have bloated features that really don’t serve a really legitimate purpose other than adding bullets to the description.

-I’ve been playing around with WorldMate for quite sometime but it’s been pretty crips and clear with what it has to offer.
+I’ve been playing around with WorldMate for quite some time but it’s been pretty crisp and clear with what it has to offer.
 There’s a ton of features in it, mind you, but it stays on course, distraction-free and does what it promises to do, perfectly.

-Like most travel management apps, you begin your journey with using WorldMate by simply forwarding your tour tickets (travel, accommodation etc.) to a default email id.
+Like most travel management apps, you begin your journey with using WorldMate by just forwarding your tour tickets (travel, accommodation, etc.) to a default email id.
 WorldMate promises to take care of the rest.
-Needless to say, it does a pretty good job of it because their database is pretty robust and huge.
+Needless to say, it does a pretty good job of it because their database is pretty robust and massive.

 WorldMate app allows you to book accommodation and that’s one of the areas where a lot of work has been done concretely.
-WorldMate not only lets you find flight information for the next day on an urgent basis but it also lets you book your accommodation from a really huge database of hotels across the world.
+WorldMate not only lets you find flight information for the next day on an urgent basis, but it also allows you book your accommodation from a really huge database of hotels around the world.

 WorldMate comes as a free app without any IAP.
 But it has two strong limitations: flight status and calendar sync.
 If you’re a frequent flyer and a power-user of these tools, you’re mostly looking at WorldMate Gold which will put you back by $9.99.

 But considering all the features and the bloat elsewhere, I think that’s a decent price for a powerful but highly user-friendly app.